brandonmorrissette/throwbackrequestlive/README.md

 -   route_53
     -   Remove hard coding.
 Find better way to pass or config.
 -   unknown paths are not routing to main
+-   Reconsider my API paths.
+    -   I am trying to create a disctinction betweeen "table" routes and "row" routes.
+Also feels like a bad idea to need tables at every endpoiont?
+Clean that up.
+        -   Table service.
+This handles tables at large.
+        -   Data service.
+Handles "pieces" of data?
+Considering RowService as well.
+        -   Use case specific services for handling "special" endpoints

 # Infra